dasamritam/amritamwebpage.github.io/_posts/2022-10-19-DigitalizeStockholm.md

 ---
 author_profile: true
 title:  "Digitalize in Stockholm, October 19-20, 2022"
+excerpt: Presentation of HiSS at Digitalize in Stockholm
 ---

 [Digitalize in Stockholm (DiS)](https://www.digitalfutures.kth.se/event/digitalize-in-stockholm-2022-day-1/) is an annual conference and meeting place for global